apastagia/Temperature-weather-Prediction/README.md

 9. If performance is not satisfactory, adjust the model, acquire more data, or try a different modeling technique

 10. Interpret model and report results visually and numerically

+## For creating graph
+use pydot/pydotplus and graphviz